hackclub/hcb-expansions/README.md

 HCB can stand for a lot of things... by our calculations approximately 219,776,781,114 different phrases.

 To celebrate HCB, PR in your favourite potential combinations and have them show up on the HCB homepage!
+Submit your HCB in a PR that edits `phrases.txt`.